 (Objective 2) The project team will investigate 10 potholes currently planted in perennial vegetation as a result of enrollment in the Conservation Reserve Program (CRP).
-These potholes were grouped into 2 clusters in Boone and Story County, Iowa.
 Field vegetation sampling routines will be conducted through late spring and summer of 2020 to assess vegetation diversity and gauge establishment success.
 Additional bird, monarch, and milkweed surveys will be conducted to assess habitat success.
 As part of this objective a listening session or survey will be held to gain insights into the successful establishment of diverse perennial vegetation.

 (Objective 4) An in-depth social science assessment will be conducted, utilizing such techniques as participant observation, interviews, and the Rapid Needs Assessment and Response technique, to evaluate attitudes and barriers to conservation practice adoption and alternative cropping systems.
 In the first year of this project, the Conservation Learning Group team will conduct three Rapid Needs Assessment and Response (RNR) workshops in order to assess the attitudes and perceptions of farmers and landowners toward perennial vegetation and alternative crops.
 These workshops will be held at different locations throughout Iowa with a goal of 25-30 participants per workshop.
 We plan to give the farmers a journal and camera so that they can record their observations and the changes to the converted field.
 We will also do pre-, mid- and post-assessment interviews with the 5 farmers to be able to understand changes in understanding over the course of the project and also to obtain feedback in terms of how their neighbors might be viewing this project—in other words, what are they hearing in the “coffee shop” regarding transitioning those areas away from row-crop farming.
 Through detailed evaluation of field days and workshops, we will also assess attitude and perceptions of the farmers and landowners in attendance.
 We are anticipating 160+ farmers will attend our four field days.

-Farmers interviews were conducted in July and August of 2020 for the mid-assessment by J. Benning and J. Comito.
-Field profitability analysis was completed using SMS Advanced coupled with the cooperators yield monitor files for 2019 and 2020 growing seasons.
-Because no fall seeding was possible in 2019, the spring of 2020 was used to seed the perennial CP23 mix.
-This was completed for all four sites by the end of May.
+(Objective 3) Because no fall seeding was possible in 2019, the spring of 2020 was used to seed the perennial CP23 mix.
+This was completed for all four sites by the end of May 2020.
 Soil nitrate samples were collected from June through October of 2020 and April through October of 2021 from the perennial seeded area plus the adjacent row crop area.
 For nearly all sampling periods and locations, soil nitrate values were lower where the perennial mix was planted.
-Interestingly, at several locations in both years, soil samples were not able to be collected from the adjacent row crop field due to drought conditions in July and/or August however soil samples were possible in the perennial seeded area.
-As expected, the soil nitrate concentration difference with corn was much greater then with soybean.
+Interestingly, at several locations in both years, soil samples were not able to be collected from the adjacent row crop field due to drought conditions in July and/or August; however soil samples were possible in the perennial seeded area.
+As expected, the soil nitrate concentration difference with corn was much greater than with soybean.
 This can be associated with nitrogen applications needed for optimal corn production.
-Additionally, grassland vegetation was mapped in Story and Boone County similar to 2019.
-The grassland vegetation clusters were used for three rounds of bird, monarch, and milkweed surveys as an indication of vegetation quality in 2019, 2020, and 2021.
-And the 2020 vegetation assessment included cover mapping of dominant vegetation.
-In 2021, the newly established perennial vegetation demonstrations had vegetation assessments conducted.
+Soil health assessment samples were taken from the converted perennial planting and paired row crop field area in July and September of 2021; however, only September samples were analyzed because sample quality was poor at many locations due to extreme drought conditions.
+At the newly established perennial vegetation sites, no vegetation assessment was conducted in 2020 (1st year of establishment) because establishment management and slow establishment of perennial species did not allow for accurate assessments to be made.
+Vegetation assessments were conducted on these sites in 2021.
 This vegetation assessment determined percent bare soil, annual grasses, perennial grasses, annual forbs, and perennial forbs.
 By most accounts the annual grasses and forbs are considered weedy species in Iowa.
-And the perennial grasses and forbs were the desirable species expected with the perennial seeding.
-No vegetation assessment was conducted in 2020 (1st year of establishment) because establishment management and slow establishment of perennial species did not allow for accurate assessments to be made.
-Soil health assessment samples were taken from the converted perennial planting and paired row crop field area in July and September of 2021, however, only samples were analyzed from September because sample quality was poor at many locations due to extreme drought conditions.
+The perennial grasses and forbs were the desirable species expected with the perennial seeding.
+Soil nitrate and vegetation assessment findings informed future education and outreach activities, including incorporation into the Redefining the Field Edge conservation case studies produced as part of this project.

 Educational & Outreach Activities

 Early-assessment interviews were conducted by J. Benning, M. Licht, and L. Ripley in November/December 2019.
-This was to identify farmer thoughts and interest as a field site was being identified.
-Participants were the 5 farmer partners.
+These interviews sought to identify farmer thoughts and interest as a low profitability field site was being identified.
+Participants included 7 farmers.

-Mid-assessment interviews were conducted by J. Benning in July and August.
-An infographic has begun to provide guidance on planting of warm season mixes to interested farmers.
-Case study development in underway.
+Mid-assessment interviews were conducted by J. Benning in July and August 2020.
 Participants were the 4 farmer partners.

-Case study is complete and already updated in 12/2021 to include two season of field data on soil nitrate assessments and one season of vegetation assessments.
+Case studies were completed and already updated in 12/2021 to include two seasons of field data on soil nitrate assessments and one season of vegetation assessments.
 Teacher PowerPoint, agenda, and alignment with Iowa Core Standards have been added and are included in the Educator Resources folder of the Conservation Case Study Training Kits. https://iastate.app.box.com/folder/144120569219?s=lz99dzwu7pt8k831vd9zwigqif821keq

 Successful Farming: Reimagine Profit-Loss Areas in Your Fields – 2/4/2022